Unitec Institute of Technology: Merger with MIT

 In July 2025, the Vocational Education Minister Penny Simmonds announced that Te Pūkenga would be disestablished.
 She also announced that Unitec and the Manukau Institute of Technology would be merged into a new polytechnic entity.

+On 1 January 2026, the combined Unitec/MIT polytechnic entity formally exited Te Pukenga and became an independent entity.

+In mid-February 2026, the Government allocated NZ$52 million to the combined Unitec/MIT polytechnic to assist with the transition.

 Campus libraries

-There are three libraries across the two campuses:
+There are two libraries across the two campuses: